relaxo-player/RelaxoPlayer-Android/README.md

 <a id="socials"></a>
 ### Stay in touch

 Feel free to stay updated via the [newsletter](https://relaxoplayer.com/newsletter/subscribe).
-Bear with us as we come out of stealth into hostile territory.
+Bear with us as we canonball into the industry.
 Support for the open beta is available in this repo and via website contact form or email shown there.